Mediation

 - Tammy G.

-While Mediators have no decision-making authority, you can elect (or a court may order) an Arbitrator or a Consensual Special Master (also known as a “CSM”) to be the decision maker in your case rather than the judicial officer assigned to you.
+While mediators have no decision-making authority, you can elect (or a court may order) an arbitrator or a consensual special master (also known as a “CSM”) to be the decision maker in your case rather than the judicial officer assigned to you.
 An arbitrator or CSM can be appointed to make a decision on limited issues, such as the division of personal property, or on all the issues in the dissolution proceeding.
-The costs of the Arbitrator or CSM are paid by the parties.
+The costs of the arbitrator or CSM are paid by the parties.

 Arbitrators and CSMs are typically attorneys or retired judges with many years of experience in the area of family law.
 They are most often used in cases involving complex financial issues.
 Their knowledge of the law and issues in family law cases makes them appropriate decision-makers.
 The dedicated Minneapolis mediation lawyer at Sobol Family Law has settled and tried many cases before CSMs and can advise you as to the most qualified individuals to hear your case.

-To learn more about your options, call (866) 484-4079 or fill out the online contact form today.
+To learn more about your options from our Minneapolis mediation lawyers, call (866) 484-4079 or fill out the online contact form today.